-TUTV's public affairs talk series that explores the issues and events that shape our lives.
-From politics to social justice to student Adderall abuse and much more, we'll give you a broader view of the big stories that people are talking about…or should be talking about.
-A Broader View is produced and hosted by Professor Karen M. Turner's journalism class.
+A Broader View is TUTV’s public affairs talk show, produced and hosted by journalism students at Temple University.
+The show explores the issues and events that shape our lives and gives a broader view of the big stories that people should be talking about.

 Shows